serenyeah/SWE447/Common/README.md

 # Common

-Files that are included in each WebGL application.
+Store files that are used by all projects and are included in each WebGL application.